barabba9174/test/README.md

 The logic is: navigate the 4 directions, in a recursive function, starting from 'start', continuing to navigate until there is a 'clear' and then saving the position only when 'end' is reached.

 I took a look at the existing bfs library, but then I decided to create my own custom function ('pathFinder' inside https://github.com/barabba9174/test/blob/master/src/components/Grid/utils/index.js)

+I've added accessibility features, so the tool can be used by screen readers users.